GluuFederation/docs-ce-prod/3.1.2/source/installation-guide/cluster.md

 # Manual Gluu Server Clustering

 ## Introduction
-If you have requirements for high availability (HA) or failover, follow the instructions below to manually configure multi-master replication (MMR) across multiple Gluu Servers.
+The below instructions offer guidance for manually configuring multi-master replication (MMR) across multiple Gluu Servers to achieve high availability (HA) and failover.

-!!!
-Note
-    If your organization has a [Gluu support contract](https://gluu.org/pricing), use our automated clustering tool, [Cluster Manager](https://gluu.org/docs/cm).
-Highly recommended ;)
+Gluu also offers a tool to automate the steps below, called [Cluster Manager](https://gluu.org/docs/cm).
+Cluster Manager is licensed under the [Gluu Support license](https://github.com/GluuFederation/cluster-mgr/blob/master/LICENSE), which requires a Gluu support contract for use *in production*.
+All organizations may use Cluster Manager for development purposes.

 ## Concept

 Enable OpenDJ replication and also make configuration changes to make Gluu Server highly avaiable, via a proxy.